 The USEF Eventing Rules apply to the entire event; all of your dress and equipment requirements are the same as at any competition.
 Again, any questions, please ask Technical Delegate Sue well in advance of your performance.

-BOTH rings will run concurrently.
-Then all riders will be slotted into Chase practice groups with a specific time with John.
+This year we are using one ring for all levels.
+After your dressage concludes, all riders will be slotted into Chase practice groups with a specific time with Eric.
 The remainder of the time is for you to hack A and C, and be absolutely confident of where you are going and at what time on Saturday!
 Each group has a specific time for the second ‘official’ walk at the end of the XC prep practice and before the evening dinner discussion.

-PLEASE do attend the late afternoon presentation!
+PLEASE do attend this early evening presentations!
 The information shared is important to you!
-Plus it is a courteous THANK YOU to our guest speakers who volunteer to do this because they want support your efforts at this three day event!
+Plus it is a courteous THANK YOU to our speakers who do this because they want to support your efforts at this three day event!
 And, you need to get your pinney number J and then enjoy a hopefully restful evening, if there is such a thing before the Cross Country!

 Also…some more reminders…